2025 Cambodian–Thai border crisis: Humanitarian impact and casualties

+Protest in support of Cambodia at the Parliament of South Australia, 14 December 2025.

 By late July, approximately 138,000 civilians in Thailand had been evacuated from areas near the border, while a total of over 200,000 people were displaced across both countries.
 Reports indicated that thousands of residents were fleeing from other towns near the frontier as civilian infrastructure, including hospitals and gas stations, came under attack.

 On 26 July, Cambodia announced the death of Major General Duong Samneang, commander of the 7th Infantry Division, who was killed by an artillery strike in the Chong Ta Thao–Phu Makhuea area.

-By the end of July, the United Nations reported at least 32 deaths across both sides — including 13 civilians and 6 soldiers in Thailand, and 12 Cambodian fatalities — with more than 130 others injured.
+During the five-day clashes in July, 48 people were confirmed killed, including: sixteen Thai and five Cambodian soldiers, seventeen Thai and eight Cambodian civilians, and two unknown persons.
+According to an independent analysis by Nikkei Asia, the actual combatant death toll on the Cambodian side was at least 50.

 According to Thai authorities, about 20 hospitals in border provinces sustained significant damages estimated at 285 million baht (US$8.78 million).
 The most severely affected was Phanom Dong Rak Hospital in Surin province, where full restoration was expected to take "years."

 In addition to infrastructure destruction, the Cambodian Ministry of Labour and Vocational Training issued a statement warning of increasing violence and harassment toward Cambodian migrant workers in Thailand, calling upon international brands and consumers to ensure their protection.

 Following the ceasefire in early August, Thai media reported a massive traffic congestion spanning 8 kilometres at the Ban Laem border checkpoint, where about 20,000 Cambodian nationals were attempting to return home.

-On 17 November, an 18-year-old Cambodian migrant worker was reported to have been raped by a group of Thai “black-uniform soldiers” (Thahan Pran) while travelling back to Cambodia from Thailand with other Cambodian migrant workers who were also subjected to violent conducts.
-The next day, a representative of 216 Confederations, Unions, Organisations, Associations, and Communities categorically condemned the action of the perpetrators calling it 'a grave violation of human rights, women’s rights, and the national rights of migrant workers' in relation to the this assault.
-The Royal Thai army dismissed the claims, saying that it is an attempt by Cambodia to smear Thailand’s image.